LanselotOz/jira-bulk-loader/README.rst

 When jira-bulk-loader creates 'h5 task1' and 'h5 task2' in Jira, $TASK_KEY1 and $TASK_KEY2 will be have their issue_id.

-The only restriction is: you can't reference a task that has not been created yet, i.e. template variables cannot be used before assignment.
+The only restriction is: you can't reference a task that has not been created yet, i.e. a template variable cannot be used before assignment.

 Issues and new ideas